Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/mx_plan/how_to_configure_outlook_2016/guide.en-gb.md

 Once the e-mail address is configured, you can now use it!
 You can now send and receive messages.

 OVHcloud also offers a web application allowing you to access your e-mail address from a web browser.
-It is accessible at [Webmail](/links/web/email).
+OVHcloud Webmail is available [here](/links/web/email).
 You can log in using the credentials of your e-mail address.
-For any questions regarding its use, feel free to consult our guide [Accessing your Exchange account from the OWA interface](/pages/web_cloud/email_and_collaborative_solutions/using_the_outlook_web_app_webmail/email_owa).
+For any questions regarding its use, feel free to consult our guide "[Accessing your Exchange account from the OWA interface](/pages/web_cloud/email_and_collaborative_solutions/using_the_outlook_web_app_webmail/email_owa)".

 ### Recover a backup of your e-mail address

 If you need to perform an operation that could result in the loss of your e-mail account data, we recommend that you make a backup of the concerned e-mail account beforehand.
-To do this, consult the paragraph « **Export from Windows** » on our guide [Manually migrate your e-mail address](/pages/web_cloud/email_and_collaborative_solutions/migrating/manual_email_migration#exporter-depuis-windows).
+To do this, consult the paragraph "**Export from Windows**" in our guide "[Manually migrate your e-mail address](/pages/web_cloud/email_and_collaborative_solutions/migrating/manual_email_migration#exporter-depuis-windows)".

 ### Modify existing settings <a name="modify-settings"></a>

-If your e-mail account is already set up and you need to access the account settings to modify them :
+If your e-mail account is already set up and you need to access the account settings to modify them:

 - Go to `File`{.action} from the menu bar at the top of your screen.
 - Select the account to modify in the drop-down menu **(1)**.